maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

-# inputs
+# Inputs

-inputs are the points at which the student interacts with the question.
+Inputs are the points at which the student interacts with the question.
 For example, it might be a form box into which the student enters their answer.

 * Only the [question stem](CASText.md#Question_stem) may have inputs.